SomeWeekendReading/someweekendreading.github.io/_posts/2026-01-19-who-uses-ai.md

 a riff on the
 [face-hugger monsters such as those in the old 70s horror flick _Alien._](https://en.wikipedia.org/wiki/Xenomorph#Facehugger)

-He's reporting on a recently published &ndash; and thus peer-reviewed &ndahs; paper by McKinley, _et al._ <sup id="fn2a">[[2]](#fn2)</sup>, in which they studied 2 pretty good-sized populations, measuring amount of AI usage and administering 2 different personality type tests to see what sort of people used AI more than others.  (__NB:__
+He's reporting on a recently published &ndash; and thus peer-reviewed &ndash; paper by McKinley, _et al._ <sup id="fn2a">[[2]](#fn2)</sup>, in which they studied 2 pretty good-sized populations, measuring amount of AI usage and administering 2 different personality type tests to see what sort of people used AI more than others.  (__NB:__